 Kathrina is of a white and Eppie is of a black shade.
 Both requested help from the California NAACP and National NAACP Leaderships.
 None responded to their pleas.
 It seems the NAACP Leadership decided it is not worth to protect their two members and stop racial hate and discrimination aimed at two members.

 Kathrina is a fully paid life member of NAACP, who served on Executive Committee of the NAACP Branch #1049 since 1996 as a Political Chair, Education Chair, Treasurer, Second Vice President, First Vice President and finally as a President.
 Eppie was a member of the Oakland branch and worked on Legal Redress for so many years.
-Both of them certainly do not deserve such treatment by the State of California and National NAACP Leaderships.
+Both of them certainly do not deserve to be ignored by the State of California and National NAACP Leaderships.
+Also, it does not fit with the NAACP firm belief that ” All Americans have equal right and equal values”.

 The two members shared and documented to us their extremely painful experience.
 Perhaps other organizations which also stand up for equal opportunity, treatment of ALL and are against discrimination, might be interested to join on these issues and stop racial hate.

 We are hurt.
-We are dissapointed and yet we are determined to dedicate our work and struggle to fullfill and follow Dr. M. L. King’s mission: To remove all barriers of racial discrimination through democratic processes.
+We are disappointed and yet we are determined to dedicate our work and struggle to fulfill and follow Dr. M. L. King’s mission: To remove all barriers of racial discrimination through democratic processes.”